 Having an overview of what tracking studies have already been done may help to pinpoint complementary data sources never before compiled in a single reference.
 Equally important, one can use the database to identify strengths and gaps in coverage in satellite tracking, in terms of geographic area, species, sex, age class etc.

-Altogether the IOSEA metadatabase contains information on over 1,000 satellite-tracked turtles from about 30 countries of the IOSEA region (as of July 2012).
-The database includes details of over 150 IOSEA-region projects (concerning more than 400 animals) that have published their results in the literature or online, as well as a similar number of projects on seaturtle.org/tracking which provide information on the movements of about 600 animals fitted with satellite transmitters.
+Altogether the IOSEA metadatabase contains information on over 1,200 satellite-tracked turtles from about 30 countries of the IOSEA region (as of November 2013).
+The database includes details of over 220 IOSEA-region projects that have published their results in the literature or online, as well as a similar number of projects on seaturtle.org/tracking which provide information on the movements of about 700 animals fitted with satellite transmitters.

 * * * * *

-We find – perhaps not surprisingly – that adult female green turtles have been extensively tracked in the IOSEA region (nearly 400 animals in more than 20 countries), whereas leatherback and olive ridley studies have been limited to just a handful of countries.
+We find – perhaps not surprisingly – that adult female green turtles have been extensively tracked in the IOSEA region, whereas leatherback and olive ridley studies have been limited to just a handful of countries.
 While relatively few hawksbills have been tracked, many countries have been involved.
 Satellite tracking of male turtles and juveniles (of any species) is relatively uncommon.

 We would welcome additional contributions to the database.
 If you are familiar with a project not already included, please complete the linked MS-Word template and return it to the Secretariat by e-mail.